Commonwealth Acetate of Lime Factory: History

 In order to address labour shortages, the Australian Government also decided to use another source of immigrants: the mass of Displaced Persons in Europe.
-In July 1947 an agreement was reached with the United Nation's International Refugee Organisation, which would provide the ships to deliver a minimum of 12,000 Displaced Persons per year.
+In July 1947 an agreement was reached with the United Nations' International Refugee Organisation, which would provide the ships to deliver a minimum of 12,000 Displaced Persons per year.
 This was the first assisted passage scheme for non-British migrants.
 The migrants included people from the Baltic States of Latvia, Estonia, and Lithuania.
 Other Displaced Persons came from Eastern and Central Europe, including Czechs, Yugoslavs, Ukrainians, Hungarians and Poles.
 By 1951, about 170,000 Displaced Persons had moved to Australia.

 In 1949 the Migrant Accommodation Centres Division was formed within the Commonwealth Department of Immigration.
 It was decided that Displaced Persons would go to Holding Centres, where the dependants would stay until the "breadwinner" of the family, working in the vicinity of the Holding Centre, could afford accommodation elsewhere.
 However, if a worker was allocated to a Worker's Hostel that had room for dependants, the family might be able to live together at the hostel.
 Although the Department of Immigration administered Holding Centres, the Department of Labour and National Service administered Worker's Hostels.

 In June 1949 the Department of Immigration was planning to open four Holding Centres for "New Australians" in Queensland.
 Wacol opened 9 November 1949, on Army land; Stuart, on RAAF land south of Townsville (the former Operations and Signals Bunker at Stuart) opened 30 March 1950; Frazer's Paddock at Enoggera opened 14 April 1950, on Army land; and Cairns opened 19 August 1950, on acquired land.
 In 1952 the standard capacities of these camps were listed as: Wacol 1465; Stuart 500; Enoggera 515; and Cairns 370.
 At this time 13 Holding Centres were still active in Australia.
 By April 1960 Wacol was the only migrant Holding Centre left in Queensland.